Murphy, Manaea and A’s regain winning touch, beat Rays 2-1

 ST. PETERSBURG, Fla.
-(AP) — Sean Murphy homered, Sean Manaea got some key defensive help and the Oakland Athletics bounced back a day after their 13-game winning streak ended, edging the Tampa Bay Rays 2-1 on Monday night.
+(AP) — Sean Murphy homered, Sean Manaea got some key defensive help and the Oakland Athletics rebounded a day after their 13-game winning streak ended, edging the Tampa Bay Rays 2-1 on Monday night.

-After Matt Chapman drew a two-out walk from Rich Hill (1-1) in the fourth innning, Murphy made it 2-1 with a drive to left field.
+After Matt Chapman drew a two-out walk from Rich Hill (1-1) in the fourth inning, Murphy made it 2-1 with a drive to left field.

+Murphy said he wasn’t sure the drive measured at 367 feet would reach the seats,.

+“I hit well it but hit it pretty high,” Murphy said.
+“Obviously close.
+Glad it did.”

 Manaea (3-1) threw 100 pitches over five innings, giving up one run and four hits.